hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 copy-pasted from 'action'. models that do have any child actions may get 'infected' by the child's name function function. but models that don't wont.

+## :#note-180

+do not set error count in the contructor. error count is set only when it is guaranteed to be written to during an edit session. this way, an error count of zero will always mean the entity is valid (provided we follow our own rules). setting the error count to zero here could result in us mistakenly thinking that an entity is valid.